oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/prepare-db/prepare-db.md

 Estimated Lab Time: 15 Minutes

 ### Requirements
-To try this lab, you must have successfully completed **Lab 1: Prepare the database hosts**
+To try this lab, you must have completed **Lab 1: Prepare the database hosts**

 ### Objectives
 - Prepare the primary database for Data Guard
-- Clean-up the standby database system
+- Clean up the standby database system
 - Duplicate the database for standby
 - Finish the standby database configuration

 ## Task 1: Prepare the primary database for Data Guard

 You should have two Cloud Shell tabs connected to the primary and secondary hosts, adghol0 and adghol1.
-If you don't, follow the first steps of Lab 1 until you have both SSH connections established.
+Otherwise, follow the first steps of Lab 1 until you have both SSH connections established.
 Make sure you are using the `oracle` user.

 1. **On the primary host** `adghol0`, get the `DB_UNIQUE_NAME` of the primary database.
-It is different for every deployment, so we will have to replace it in the workshop commands.
+It differs for every deployment, so we must replace it in the workshop commands.
 On OCI BaseDB, the environment variable `$ORACLE_UNQNAME` is set to the correct value:

     ```
     <copy>echo $ORACLE_UNQNAME</copy>
     ```

-    Note its value down as you will require it many times during this workshop.
+    Note its value, as you will require it often during this workshop.

     **From now on, we'll refer to its value as `ADGHOL0_UNIQUE_NAME`.**

-2. Connect to the Data Guard broker client command-line (dgmgrl).
+2. Connect to the Data Guard broker client command line (dgmgrl).
 We use **SQLcl** for most steps, but some, including `PREPARE DATABASE`, still require `dgmgrl`.

     ```
     <copy>dgmgrl /</copy>